api3dao/airnode/packages/protocol/README.md

 > The contracts that implement the Airnode protocols

-***This documents the Beta version of the protocol.
+***This documents the protocol for v0.1.
 We have also published and documented the pre-alpha version widely.
-The pre-alpha and the Beta versions are very different in implementation and the terminology they use is contradictory.
+Pre-alpha and v0.1 are very different in implementation and the terminology they use is contradictory.
 If you are referring to any outside source, make sure that it is not referring to the pre-alpha version, or at least interpret it accordingly.***

 ## Instructions